-- Mr M R Kumar, Board Chairman;
+- Mr. M.R.
+Kumar, Board Chairman.

-- Mr. Pradeep P Kelkar, Executive Director (also the Chief Executive Officer ("CEO") of LIC Singapore).
+- Mr. Ashutosh Misra, Executive Director (also the Chief Executive Officer ("CEO") of LIC Singapore).

-- Mr K V Rao, Independent Director
+- Mr. K.V.
+Rao, Independent Director

 Board meetings are generally held once in three months.
-The Board provides strategic direction and execution, ensures financial discipline and accountability to the policyholders and also ensures the interest of the policyholders and stakeholders.
+The Board provides strategic direction and execution, ensures financial discipline and accountability to the policyholders, and ensures the interest of the policyholders and stakeholders.
 The Board is responsible for overseeing the invested assets and the investment process of LIC Singapore.
-The Board will rely on the Investment Committee /CEO for ensuring that the day to day management of the investment portfolio is appropriate.
+The Board will rely on the Investment Committee /CEO for ensuring that the day-to-day management of the investment portfolio is appropriate.
 Financial powers are delegated to the Investment Committee and to the CEO separately.
-The Board approves the investment policy statement and asset allocation and the policy will be up for review annually.
+The Board approves the investment policy statement and asset allocation, and the policy will be up for review annually.
 At least quarterly, the Board will review the performance of the investment portfolio and consider and decide upon any special circumstances or issues that may arise.